During my residency at Bradley University in Peoria I was invited to participate in the 2017 edition of Terrain Biennial at Project 1612.

 I developed a research project, Prevailing Winds, during my time at Bradley University and presented it in progress as part of Terrain Biennial on a sun porch in Peoria, IL.

-The series on the table in the photographs above consist of lino printed on fax paper; drawings; a handprinted stencil screen print on canvas; etchings; a zinc etching plate with small concrete works; two folded newsprint folios and letterpress printed poem book.
+The series on the table in the photographs above consist of lino printed on fax paper; drawings; a handprinted stencil screen print on canvas; etchings; a zinc etching plate with small concrete works; two folded newsprint folios and a letterpress printed poem book.

 All of these works come under the umbrella series, Prevailing Winds.